 Going prong-by-prong through the fair use elements, the court could not decide whether the promotional use was inherently commercial or whether the nature of a news photograph and the fact that the entire photo was used were dispositive factors.
 The final factor regarding the effect on the market and the photo's economic value, though, weighed against a fair use finding.
-With such substantial matters or "[m]aterial questions of fact" still unresolved, the court denied the defendant's motion for summary judgment.
+With such substantial matters or "[m]aterial questions of fact' still unresolved, the court denied the defendant's motion for summary judgment.
+The substantial matters or "[m]aterial questions of summary judgment.

 A gossip website's unauthorized use of three celebrity photos failed to meet all four fair use elements in BWP Media USA, Inc. v.
-Gossip Cop Media, L.L.C.
+Gossip Cop Media, L.L.C..
 The defendant, Gossip Cop Media, L.L.C., had an additional count dismissed on its motion to dismiss because the video depicting actress Gwyneth Paltrow riding a motor scooter, had not been registered with the U.S. Copyright Office.